 Way forward for the Indian technical textiles industry

 Indian textile industry enjoys the strong presence of a complete value chain from fibre to garment manufacturing.
-This feature of our industry when coupled with the availability of skilled and cheap manpower provides it with a very firm base which can be leveraged to boost the technical textile sector of India.
-Also, the proactive approach of Government of India towards boosting this sector through various schemes will have a great positive impact on this sector in the future.
-An increasing focus on research and development in this sector by Textile Research Associations (TRAs) will help the industry in competing with the global market where the demand of innovative products is increasing.
+This feature of our industry, when coupled with the availability of skilled and cheap manpower, provides it with a very firm base which can be leveraged to boost the technical textile sector of India.
+Also, the proactive approach of the Government of India towards boosting this sector through various schemes will have a great positive impact on this sector in the future.
+An increasing focus on research and development in this sector by Textile Research Associations (TRAs) will help the industry in competing with the global market where the demand for innovative products is increasing.

-Overall technical textiles offers huge opportunity for India in both domestic and export markets.
-To tap the market opportunity, Indian technical textiles companies need to focus on various areas like investments in modern technology, product research and development, manpower skill development etc. Government also needs to continue supporting the industry through investment promotion initiatives and measures to increase consumption of technical textiles across various sectors like automobiles, road infrastructure, healthcare etc.
+Overall technical textiles offer huge opportunity for India in both domestic and export markets.
+To tap the market opportunity, Indian technical textiles companies need to focus on various areas like investments in modern technology, product research and development, manpower skill development etc. The government also needs to continue supporting the industry through investment promotion initiatives and measures to increase consumption of technical textiles across various sectors like automobiles, road infrastructure, healthcare etc.